jhquilty99/exercise_mobile_app/documentation/development_work.md

 - [X] **BE-002: Data Validation and Quality Assurance** - Validate, clean, and ensure data integrity for workout data with comprehensive validation rules and data quality reports

 ### Data Transformation
-- [ ] **BE-003: Exercise Performance Analytics** - Calculate comprehensive exercise performance metrics including weight progression and workout volume for strength gains and training intensity insights
+- [ ] **BE-003: Exercise Performance Analytics** - Calculate comprehensive exercise performance metrics including weight progression and workout volume for strength gains and training intensity insights by filtering to specific exercises
 - [X] **BE-004: Exercise Frequency Analytics** - Analyze exercise frequency and preferences to provide insights into workout patterns and exercise rankings
+- [X] **BE-005: Overview Statistics** - Provide information at a glance
-- [ ] **BE-006: Comprehensive Data Filtering System** - Provide filtered workout data by exercise criteria and date ranges to support interactive filtering and time-based analysis
+- [X] **BE-006: Comprehensive Data Filtering System** - Provide filtered workout data by date ranges to support interactive filtering and time-based analysis
+- [X] **BE-007: Derive Fields** - Create new columns derived from those in the sheet and validate the result.

 ## Frontend Tickets